You’ve spent the last year working hard on your Medicine application and your A-Levels, so now it’s finally time to relax and enjoy yourself!

 Take time for yourself, throw yourself into your favourite hobbies and interests, and spend plenty of time with your friends and family.
 Once you start your new adventure at Medical School, you will have a lot less spare time – so make the most of it now and use the summer to unwind.

-Try exploring new places.
-Not only is it great to visit new cities and meet new people, but it’s also good to get used to travelling around confidently on public transport.
-This will come in handy at university when you want to pop home for the weekend or zip around town.
+Try exploring new places – whether they’re abroad or in the UK.
+Not only is it great to visit new cities and meet new people, but it’s also good to get used to being away from home because it will prepare you for university.

 Getting a summer job or volunteering is a productive and valuable way to spend your time.

 If you’re working, you can earn some money (which will come in handy at university!) and if you’re volunteering, you will likely gain some new skills.
 It will also give your summer a bit of structure to have somewhere you need to be at particular times, and this will help to get you in the right mindset for your studies at Medical School.